WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 You can view the privacy report [here](https://nch.pl/s/rKBAY59pNcX5bpJ/download?path=%2F&files=maDNS%20Config%20Profile%20Privacy%20Report.pdf&downloadStartSecret=5en4k2r6yuv)

-If you have still have privacy concerns about the madNS Config Profile, make an issue on github with your email and i'll send you a viewing invite so you can see the settings for yourself.
+If you still have privacy concerns about the madNS Config Profile, make an issue on github with your email and i'll send you a viewing invite so you can see the settings for yourself.

-Make sure to mention exactly what the madNS's profile name is:
+Make sure to mention exactly what the madNS's profile name is so I can give it to you!

-e.g:

-madNS Config Profile + Update Blocker or madNS Config Profile + Update Blocker + Ad-Blocker

-The WSF Config Profile isn't a DNS since just redirects Apple Servers to https://localhost.direct which is your local network, so no privacy concerns, you can verify this by opening the profile in any text editor.
+If you STILL have privacy concerns, use the WSF Config Profile, it uses a native iOS Configuration Profile method to redirect Apple Certificate Servers to https://localhost.direct, making sure it will never reach Apple and revoke your apps!

 ## FAQ